Maffey/image-denoise/README.md

 # image-denoise
-Based on 'n' numbers of matrices, create an average matrix of them (image denoise).
+Based on 'n' number of matrices, create an average matrix of them (image denoise).

 ## Reading data
 File with data is given in a .txt file.